The purpose of Workers’ Compensation is to provide benefits to covered employees who suffer a job-related injury.

 Types of Death Benefits

-If you have questions regarding survivor benefits, or any other Workers’ Compensation issues, call the Cottrell Law Office at (888) 433-4861.
+If you have questions regarding survivor benefits, or any other Workers’ Compensation issues, call the Cottrell Law Office at (888) 433-4861 or send us an online message.